cngo-github/xchat-translator/README.md

 	http://code.google.com/p/gtranslatecmd/downloads/detail?name=translator.py

-By default, the script tranlates everything to English (en) unless otherwise specified.
-This can be changed by changing the language code for DEFAULT_LANG on line 17.
+By default, the script translates everything to English (en) unless otherwise specified.
+This can be changed by changing the language code for DEFAULT_LANG on line 16.

 COMMANDS
 ========
-/TR "target_language" "message - this command will translate the message to the destination_language_code and send the returned translation to the channel as though it was said by the user.
+/TR "target_language" "message" - this command will translate the message to the destination_language_code and send the returned translation to the channel as though it was said by the user.

-/TM "source_language" "target_language" "message" translates message into the language specified.
+/TM "source_language" "target_language" "message" - translates message into the language specified.

-/ADDTR "user_nick" "target_language" "source_language" adds the user to the watch list for automatic translations.
+/ADDTR "user_nick" "target_language" "source_language" - adds the user to the watch list for automatic translations.
 If "target_language" is not specified, then the DEFAULT_LANG value will be used.
 If "source_language" is not specified, then language detection will be used.

-/RMTR "user_nick" removes "user_nick" from the watch list for automatic translations.
+/RMTR "user_nick" - removes "user_nick" from the watch list for automatic translations.

-/LSUSERS prints out all users on the watch list for automatic translations to the screen locally.
+/LSUSERS - prints out all users on the watch list for automatic translations to the screen locally.

-/LASTERROR prints out the last error message to screen locally.
+/LASTERROR - prints out the last error message to screen locally.

 ASSIGNMENTS:
 ============